Flags of Other Finnic Nations

 7. Votians

 Votians are another small Finnic nation native to Ingria.
 Their traditional homeland has been the lands along river Laukaa.
-The flag and coat of arms was designed in 2002 by author and poet Alexander Gurynov with help from Vladimir Zernov, S. Efimov and T. Efimova.
-The blue triangles symbolise Lake Peipus and the Gulf of Finland, the V-shaped white area represents the shoreline wedged between these waters and the initial letter of the Votians' name, and the red cross signifies the Votians' faith and the trials they have faced over the centuries.
-[20]
+The flag and coat of arms was designed in 2002 by author and poet Alexander Gurynov with help from the organizers of the Votian museum, Sergei and Tatiana Efimov, as well as heraldist Vladimir Zernov.
+The blue triangles symbolise Lake Peipus and the Gulf of Finland and the V-shaped white area represents the Votian lands wedged between these waters.
+The red cross on the white wedge represents remembrance of ancestors and continuity between generations.
+These crosses were a longstanding feature of Votian villages, where the whole community would gather around them during festivals to pray.
+[1]

 Votian flag